Every year when the calendar kiosks start to pop up I start

 - Repeat with remaining cut paint chips.

-Step 2: Add Stickers
+Step 2: Add Stickers for Calendar Months

 I got Thickers (yes, I spelled that right!) from Michaels.
 They are adhesive foam letters and numbers and are sort of thick.
 After using them I would recommend using something flat.
 The finished paint chips would lay better on the cork board and not stick off so much.